Addiction Treatment Near Knoxville, TN

 Knoxville is the third-largest city in Tennessee with a population of almost 190,000 people.
 The city is home to a bustling arts community and puts on several festivals each year.
-Knoxville is close to the Great Smoky Mountains National Park, allowing locals and visitors quick access to some of the most stunning mountainous views and activities in the country.
-Knoxville is also home to the main flagship campus of the University of Tennessee, which boasts an enrollment of close to 30,000 students.
+It is close to the Great Smoky Mountains National Park, allowing locals and visitors quick access to some of the most stunning mountainous views and activities in the country.
+This city is also home to the main flagship campus of the University of Tennessee, which boasts an enrollment of close to 30,000 students.

-Despite all of the positive attributes of living in the Knoxville area, it is not immune to the problems of drug and alcohol addiction that the rest of the country experiences.
-Because of this, many people benefit from our addiction treatment center in Knoxville to find recovery and leave addiction in the past.
+Despite all of the positive attributes of living near or around the Knoxville area, it is not immune to the problems of drug and alcohol addiction that the rest of the country experiences.
+Because of this, many people benefit from our addiction treatment center around Knoxville to find recovery and leave addiction in the past.

 How Drug Addiction Impacts Tennessee

 In Knox County, where Knoxville is located, there were 342 drug overdose deaths in 2020.
 That same year saw 200,398 people in Knox County fill benzodiazepine prescriptions.

 Additionally, in 2020, there were 1,307 opioid-related drug overdose deaths across the state of Tennessee.
 Deaths involving heroin totaled 369 and those involving prescription opioids totaled 550.
 There were 827 deaths involving synthetic opioids, such as fentanyl.

 In 2019, Knox County inpatient treatment admissions involving drug overdoses totaled 407.
 Outpatient treatment admissions involving drug overdoses totaled 1,268.

 BlueCross BlueShield of Tennessee reported some alarming statistics about the damaging effects of addiction on the state:

 - 5.4% of residents aged 12 and up are dependent on or abuse alcohol.

 - The number of people enrolled in state-funded facilities for heroin addiction has increased by 157%.